meadsteve/meadsteve.github.io/_posts/2020-12-16-pinning-docker-images.markdown

 FROM python:3.8.3-slim
 ```

 For a lot of use cases this is probably enough.
-Whenever I build my continer I will be building with python `3.8.3` and it will be the slim image.
+Whenever I build my container I will be building with python `3.8.3` and it will be the slim image.
-However I'm not protected from bringing in unexpected changes.
+However, I'm not protected from bringing in unexpected changes.
 Docker tags are mutable. `3.8.3-slim` today is not the same as `3.8.3-slim` tomorrow.

 ## Step three - pinning by tag and digest
 ```dockerfile